Unsupported Browser Detected

 Gen Xers must quickly and delicately balance today’s financial realities with tomorrow’s financial needs.

 Near-term financial needs and economic pressures are hindering Gen Xers’ ability to focus on long-term savings.
-More than two-thirds (67%) say inflation is one of their most significant challenges, and half (51%) point to the rising cost of healthcare.
+Two-thirds (67%) say inflation is one of their most significant challenges, and half (51%) point to the rising cost of healthcare.
 What’s more, a majority (58%) say their daily living expenses have increased over the past three years, and a quarter (26%) say their non-mortgage debt has increased.

 With inflation and rising healthcare costs cited as top concerns, and nearly one-in-three worried about stock market volatility, it will be important for Gen Xers to look for ways to keep their money invested to help capture the long-term market growth potential they need, while also managing downside market risk as they get into the critically important years just before and after they retire.